aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2022/NativeAOTServerless/template/src/BlueprintBaseName.1/Readme.md

 * serverless.template - an AWS CloudFormation Serverless Application Model template file for declaring your Serverless functions and other AWS resources.
 * Function.cs - contains a class with a `Main` method that starts the bootstrap and a single function handler method.
 * aws-lambda-tools-defaults.json - default argument settings for use with Visual Studio and command line deployment tools for AWS.
-* rd.xml - Runtime directives configuration file used to tell the Native AOT compiler what code to not trim out of .NET assemblies.

 You may also have a test project depending on the options selected.